 4. Talk about the cause of death, if appropriate.

 If their friend died from suicide, a drug overdose or in a drunken driving incident, this is a chance to discuss how choices have consequences.
+Getting yourself the right help from experts at white sands palm harbor rehab to help you overcome addiction problem.
 And those consequences can be so much more severe than a punishment like grounding or loss of phone privileges.

 5. Plan a memorial with your teen.